huiminwu/A-maze-ing/README.md

 If not stepping stones next to "E", return false.

-Else:

-  For each stepping stone next to "E":
+Else, for each stepping stone next to "E":

-    stuff
 ## Classes
-## Version*n* Wish List
+## Version *n* Wish List